Depression

 • Suicidal thoughts or self-harming behaviors

-Treatment Options
+Teen Depression Treatment Options

-Psychotherapy
+Teen Depression Psychotherapy

 Psychotherapy (also referred to as counseling or talk therapy) is where a mental health professional sits down with your teenager to talk about their depression.
-Through the process of psychotherapy your teen can discover the underlying causes and contributing factors to their depression, as well as:
+Through the process of psychotherapy, your teen can discover the underlying causes and contributing factors to their depression, as well as:

 • Identifying unhealthy behaviors and/or thoughts